-- > Monitor attendance and absence data half-termly, termly and yearly across the school and at an individual pupil level - > Identify whether or not there are particular groups of children whose absences may be a cause for concern
+- > Monitor attendance and absence data fortnightly - Identify whether or not there are particular groups of children whose absences may be a cause for concern

 Pupil-level absence data will be collected each term and published at national and local authority level through the DfE's school absence national statistics releases.
 The underlying school-level absence data is published alongside the national statistics.
 The school will compare attendance data to the national average, and share this with the governing board.